github112017/kafka-1/Kafka_Architecture.md

 #### ISR (In Sync Replica)
 - When the data is replicated in the available brokers as per value of the replication factor then this state is called **Quorum**.
 - This provides resiliency to the Kafka topic in the event of a failure.

+### Kafka Producer
+- A producer in Kafka writes the message to the topic.
+- A message that gets sent to a specific partition is decided by the partition logic thats present at the producer end.
+  - By default the **Paritioning** scheme is **round-robin**

+#### Message serialization:
+- All the messages are encoded as binary inside the Kafka Broker.
+So the key and value takes care of generating the binary(encoding technique) using the specified serialization techniques.
+- This is not just for the network transport.
+This helps to achieve storage and compression.
+- The whole lifecycle of the message starts with the producer.